8483/notes/topics/networkingLayer5ApplicationHTTP.md

 # DDNS - Dynamic Domain Name System

-It allows access to any device in your local network, even if the IP address changes.

-Makes dynamic (local) IP addresses act as static ones i.e. accessible from outside.
+Makes local devices accessible over the internet.

-It's a service that maps local IP addresses to name like `myhomepc.ddns.org`.
-Whenever the address changes, the service is notified.
+It's a service that maps your router's dynamic IP addresses to a host ex. `myhomepc.ddns.org`.
+Whenever the router's address changes, the service is notified and the address is updated.
+The host acts as a static IP address.

+The IP updating can be done in 3 ways:

+-   Router's built-in functionality (best)
+-   App running on device, provided by DDNS service
+-   Crontab

-In reality, you don't need a DDNS service to connect to a local device.
+**NOTE:** In reality, you don't need a DDNS service to connect to a local device.
 You need the service only because the router's IP address changes.
-If you had a static IP address, you don't need DDNS.
+If you had a static IP address, you wouldn't need a DDNS.

 ### Setup

 1. Choose DDNS service
 2. Open account
 3. Choose domain/host
-4. Send the router's IP address periodically to DDNS service via:
+4. Configure DDNS in the router to periodically update the DDNS service.
-    - Router's built-in functionality
-    - App running on device, provided by DDNS service
-    - crontab
 5. Configure port forwarding in the router to direct all internet connections to local device (home server).
 Ex: `myhomepc.ddns.org:8123` > `192.168.100.55:8123`

 ![TEA](../pics/networking/ddns.jpg)

+### Example - Cameras

+#### 1. Connect all devices

+Connect everything via Ethernet (LAN)

+1. Connect POE switch to router.
+2. Connect all cameras to switch.
+3. Connect DVR to switch.

+#### 2. Setup camera IP addresses

+All devices have a default IP address.
+Ex.
+Dahua's cameras have `192.168.1.108`.

+To change the address to ex. `192.168.100.15`, you need to:

+1. Temporarily change the PC's dynamic IP address to a static one on the same subnet as the camera ex. `192.168.1.2`.
+2. Access the camera via its IP address `192.168.100.15`, log into it, and change it directly.
+Alternatively, you can use Dahua's `configtool`.
+3. Change the PC's static IP address back to a dynamic one.

+#### 3. Add the cameras in the DVR

+Access the DVR via its IP address and add the cameras with their new static IP addresses.

+#### 4. Setup DDNS

+1. Choose DDNS service
+2. Open account
+3. Add host, ex. `cameras.ddns.org`.

+#### 5. Setup router

+1. Configure DDNS rule to map the router's dynamic IP address to the DDNS's host `cameras.ddns.org`.
+2. Configure port forwarding in the router to direct all internet connections to the DVR.
+Ex: `cameras.ddns.org:80` > `192.168.100.55:8000`

+#### 6. Setup DVR manager

+1. Add the DDNS `cameras.ddns.org` host in the DVR manager to gain access to all the cameras.

-### Example
+### Example - SQL Server

 Your SQL Server will have to be visible to the server from which you host your website.